cjoakim/azure-cosmos-demo22/presentation/presentation.md

 | q0    | demo22 |  c4 |   17.360 | 1     | OK |

 Notes:
-- Results comparable as expected
+- Results are comparable as expected
-- each returned a count of 930,808
+- each returned a count of **930,808**
-- container c2, with no indexing, only supports "point reads"
+- **container c2, with no indexing, only supports "point reads"**

 ---